beginning of content

 Living with incontinence

-There are many products available to help you live with incontinence, such as pads, catheters or bedding protection.
-The Australian Government and state and territory governments may subsidise some of these products, if you are eligible.
-Your continence nurse adviser can advise you whether to apply.
+The Australian Government and state and territory governments may subsidise some of these products if you are eligible.
+Your continence nurse adviser can help you to apply.

 Can incontinence be prevented?

-The Continence Foundation of Australia has produced these videos to help explain the function and role of the pelvic floor muscles:
+The Continence Foundation of Australia also has videos that help explain the role of your pelvic floor muscles:

 Female pelvic floor muscles